Easy Recipes with Port Wine

 LF_PROVASVINHOSQUEIJO-2-1

 This is the time for home cooking and your skills will be put to the test.
 When traveling, tasting the local gastronomy is key to a complete and immersive journey.
-Portugal is a country of cooks, fresh ingredients, fresh fish, great tender meat, and a diverse cultural influence that obviously shows through food.
-We want you to have the pleasure of visiting Portugal in 2021 and to taste the Portuguese wine and food, so to sharpen it, we will share some easy recipes starting with a simple theme cooking with Port Wine, and then we will walk into the 1001 ways to cook cod the Portuguese way in the next posts.
+Portugal is a country of cooks, fresh ingredients, fresh fish, great tender meat, and a diverse cultural influence that shows through food.
+We want you to have the pleasure of visiting Portugal in 2021 and tasting Portuguese wine and food, so to sharpen it, we will share some easy recipes starting with a simple theme of cooking with Port Wine, and then we will walk into the 1001 ways to cook cod the Portuguese way in the next posts.
 Will you be up to the challenge?

 There is some news too: Private Online Wine Tastings are now available for booking!
 Yes, wine is delivered to your home with a fabulous twist.
-A wine expert will be with you in a live stream video to guide you through the whole experience.
+A wine expert will be with you in a live-stream video to guide you through the whole experience.
 Meet the people behind the wine you are drinking, the terroir, the history of the land, and the wine, all that comfortably at home.
 Whenever you feel keen on traveling, our team will be glad to plan and book your dream time in Portugal.

 Let's start, but first: What is Port Wine?